 Locations of Former Nike Site Locations & Status (text) Please Note credits below.

 WARNING - Many of the roofs, windows, hand-rails, underground magazines, etc. have been collapsing, breaking, vandalized, rusting, filling with water, mud, dirt and who knows what for at least 30 years.
 Please look, no touch, from a respectful distance.
 A 15 foot fall from a rusted out radar tower ladder onto a concrete pad can ruin your whole day or life.
 Many old Nike sites are on private property and the owners do not wish to be sued for more than they are worth just because you are curious and careless.
-Asking permission The purpose of this page is to aid interested people in finding the locations of old Nike sites world wide.

 A Table of Contents: